erc-cassandra/cassandra_fs_pp/README.md

 At the moment only directly-downloaded data are supported, not transmitted.

-Depending on the logger setup, level-0 data may consist of either a single file, or of multiple files.
+Depending on the logger setup, level-0 data may consist of either a single file, or of multiple files, usually if data were offloaded by a CR800 logger onto an SC115 USB device.
 This workflow refers to the latter as 'bales' of files, generally one bale per station visit.